phpman > man > gitremote-helpers(7)

 communication using git’s wire-protocol version 2.
 Valid replies to this command are

-to dumb transports) and just exiting with error message printed (can't connect, don't
+dumb transports) and just exiting with error message printed (can’t connect, don’t bother

-response, the output of the service starts.
-Messages (both request and response) must
+output of the service starts.
+Messages (both request and response) must consist of zero

-response.
-The client must not expect the server to store any state in between
+must not expect the server to store any state in between request-response pairs.
+After

 Supported if the helper has the "stateless-connect" capability.

-caller should expect that a suitable error message has been printed if the child closes
+should expect that a suitable error message has been printed if the child closes the

 REF LIST ATTRIBUTES